coderSathesBala/100-days-of-code/README.md

 Day 44 #100DaysOfCode

+Bought the book Programming TypeScript by Boris Cherny.
+It feels good to gain a better opinion about TypeScript & JavaScript by reading this book.
+I plan on reading a little bit of this book daily, looking forward to it!

+Day 44 #100DaysOfCode

 Continued learning about Redux thunk, I feel like I have an understanding of how actions, reducers, and stores work in Redux but I can't figure out how to connect to an API using thunk.

 Day 43 #100DaysOfCode